-This report provides a summary of the work completed by the Bridgend and Vale Internal Audit Shared Service for five months of the year covering the period April to August 2017 and provides the Head of Audit's initial opinion on the Council's framework of governance, risk management and internal control.
+This report provides a summary of the work completed by the Bridgend and Vale Internal Audit Shared Service for period of the year covering April to October 2017 and provides the Head of Audit's initial opinion on the Council's framework of governance, risk management and internal control.
 Therefore, based on our work carried out so far this year, my overall opinion is that the Council's framework of governance, risk management and control is considered to be satisfactory.